icytornado/tp/docs/DeveloperGuide.md

 ### Find patients by search fields

+1. Finding a patient

+    1. Prerequisites: The patient to be found must exits in the patient list.

+    1. Test case: `find-patient John`<br>
+       Expected: The patient with name John is found and listed.

+   1. Test case: `find-patient 84511556`<br>
+      Expected: 0 patient is found.
+This is because `find-patient` command only search for keywords in the patient's name field.

+Note: This test case can be similarly performed for doctors in the doctor records by replacing `find-patient` with `find-doctor`.

 ### Find doctors by search fields

+This test case for finding a patient can be similarly performed here for doctors in the doctor records by replacing `find-patient` with `find-doctor`.

 ### Delete a doctor

 This test case for deleting a patient can be similarly performed here for doctors in the doctor records by replacing `delete-patient` with `delete-doctor`.

 ### Saving data